NoroffFEU/development-platforms/firebase-case-study.md

 **Slow Queries** - *Its specific limitations are a downfall of using it, like the frequency limited to 1 per second.
 No native aggregation queries and the maximum API request size is only 10 MiB.
 The document size limit is 1 MiB, and the Queries have slow performance*.

-**Not all services are free to start** - *Most of its services are available under the Spark Plan, but some are unavailable.
+**It's not free or cheap, and pricing is complex to forecast** - *Most of its services are available under the Spark Plan, but some are unavailable.
 Price changes once the user exceeds the free limit.
-Like the Cloud Vision APIs under the Machine Learning feature, it is only available to Blaze Plan users and charges $1.5/k APIs*.

-**It’s not cheap and pricing is difficult to forecast** - *Firebase is a feature- high-priced mobile application development platform.
+Like the Cloud Vision APIs under the Machine Learning feature, it is only available to Blaze Plan users and charges $1.5/k APIs.
+Firebase is a feature- high-priced mobile application development platform.
 It offers a free plan, but that comes with some restrictions.
 In another way, some open-source technologies deliver more affordable solutions.
 Estimating Firebase's costs can be difficult for some users, especially when the scalability requirements are unpredictable.
 The pricing is complicated, and Firebase has specific pricing for every feature.
 Keeping the costs under a threshold can be challenging with the platform, and there is no easy way to cap or put hard limits on the bill.
-Understand how the billing works before committing to this model, and monitor your costs regularly to avoid unexpected charges by the end of the month*.
+Understand how the billing works before committing to this model and monitor your costs regularly to avoid unexpected charges by the end of the month*.

 **Runs only on Google Cloud** - *Firebase is now a part of Google, and its infrastructure runs entirely on the Google Cloud, which limits the level of flexibility in terms of hosting options.
 It doesn't provide server-level access, and problems may arise if customizing server settings is necessary.
 There is no option to run Firebase on other cloud providers like AWS, Azure, or Digital Ocean*.